walmartdigital/k8s-101/labs/01-creating-and-managing-pods/01-creating-and-managing-pods.md

 ## Summary

-In this lab you learned to create a Pod,
+In this lab you learned to create a Pod, inspect its configuration/state at runtime, and interact with via `kubectl port-forward`.